coderFlameyosFlow/FlameWare/README.md

 - and more!

 # Installation
-Fine, you convinced me, how do I try this?
+Fine, you convinced me, this is just too much to resist, how do I try this?

 #### REPO SOON!